|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Moderate to severe hyponatremia may cause:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-Your doctor will ask you about your fluid intake and do some tests.
+You will be asked about your fluid intake.

 Tests may include: